Verklizan/stop-angular-overrides/README.md

 name A and filter F wins.
 To avoid the situation, we can change each module to have a different name.
 What about filters?
 They can clash across modules!
-This might be a design decision (allows overriding logic based on the closes module), but definitely causes weird behavior:
+This might be a design decision (allows overriding logic based on the closes module), but definitely causes weird behaviour:

 ```js
 angular.module('A', [])